-2. Monitoring

-- a.
-Fuel Flow: Each emergency diesel engine gen-set (Ref.
+2. Monitoring - Each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 35) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
-Engine Operating Hours: Each emergency diesel engine gen-set (Ref.
-Nos.
-1 through 35) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.
+EG1 through EG26) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.

-Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
+The monitoring device shall be observed by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
 The permittee shall keep a log of these observations.

-Each monitoring device shall be installed, maintained, calibrated (as appropriate), and operated in accordance with approved procedures which shall include, as a minimum, the manufacturer's written requirements or recommendations.
+The monitoring device shall be installed, maintained, calibrated (as appropriate), and operated in accordance with approved procedures which shall include, as a minimum, the manufacturer's written requirements or recommendations.
 The details of the monitoring device calibrations are to be arranged with the Regional Air Compliance Manager of the DEQ's Northern Regional Office (NRO).

-Each monitoring device shall be provided with adequate access for inspection and shall be in operation when the engine gen-sets are operating.
+The monitoring device shall be provided with adequate access for inspection and shall be in operation when the engine gen-sets are operating.
 (9VAC5-80-1180 D)